iyegoroff/react-native-color-matrix-image-filters/README.md

   consult [Android docs](https://developer.android.com/reference/android/graphics/ColorMatrix)
 	for more specific info about it's format

-## Playground
+## Misc

-You may check [MatrixFilterConstructor](MatrixFilterConstructor/README.md) example app to play with filters.
+- You may check [MatrixFilterConstructor](MatrixFilterConstructor/) example app to play with filters
+- This library were tested only with standard `Image` component, but in theory it should work with any image which native part is based on `RCTImageView` on iOS or `ImageView` on Android

 ## Credits